A note on homologically smooth connected cochain DG algebras: introduction

-According to the definition of compact object (cf. \cite{Kr1,Kr2}) in a triangulated category with arbitrary coproduct, a DG $A$-module is called \textbf{compact}, if the functor $\Hom_{\mathrm{D}(A)}(M,-)$ preserves all coproducts in $\mathrm{D}(A)$.
-By \cite[Theorem 5.3]{Kel}, a DG $A$-module $M$ is compact, if and only if it is in the smallest triangulated thick subcategory of $\mathrm{D}(A)$ containing ${}_AA$.
-To use the language of topologists, a DG $A$-module is compact if it can be built finitely from ${}_AA$, using suspensions and distinguished triangles. \begin{rem} By the existence of the minimal semi-free resolution, it is easy to see that a cohomologically bounded below DG $A$-module $M$ is compact if and only if $\mathrm{dim}_kH(k\,{}^L{\otimes}_{A}M) = \mathrm{dim}_kH(R\Hom_{A}(M,k))$ is finite. \end{rem}

-As the notation used in \cite{Jor1,Jor2,MW1,MW2,Sch}, we denote $\mathrm{D^c}(A)$ as the full triangulated subcategory of $\mathrm{D}(A)$ consisting of compact DG $A$-modules.
-Compact DG modules play the same role as finitely presented modules of finite projective dimension do in ring theory (\cite{Jor2}).
-By \cite[Proposition 3.3]{MW1}, a DG $A$-module $M$ is called compact if and only if it admits a minimal semi-free resolution with a finite semi-basis.
-A DG $k$-algebra $A$ is called \textbf{homologically smooth} (cf. \cite{Sh1,Sh2,KS}), if $A$ is a compact DG $A^e$-module.

-\begin{rem} \cite[Corollary 4.1]{MW3}For any connected DG algebra $A$, ${}_Ak$ is compact if and only if $A$ is homologically smooth, which is also equivalent to the condition that $k_A$ is compact. \end{rem}

-A DG $A$-module $M$ is called \textbf{cohomologically finite} (resp. \textbf{cohomologically bounded}) if $H(M)$ is a finitely generated (resp. bounded) $H(A)$-module.
-The full triangulated subcategory of $\mathrm{D}(A)$ consisting of cohomologically finite DG $A$-module and cohomologically bounded DG $A$-modules are denoted by $\mathrm{D}^f(A)$ and $\mathrm{D}^b(A)$ respectively.
-Finally, a DG $A$-module $M$ is called \textbf{cohomologically locally finite}, if each $H^i(M)$ is finite dimensional.
+The derived category of DG $A$-modules is denoted by $\mathrm{D}(A)$.
+A DG $A$-module $M$ is called \emph{cohomologically finitely generated} if $H(M)$ is a finitely generated $H(A)$-module.
+The full triangulated subcategory of $\mathrm{D}(A)$ consisting of cohomologically finitely generated DG $A$-modules is denoted by $\mathrm{D_{fg}}(A)$.
+Similarly, a DG $A$-module $M$ is called \emph{cohomologically locally finite} if each $H^i(M)$ is finite dimensional.
 The full subcategory of $\mathrm{D}(A)$ consisting of cohomologically locally finite DG $A$-modules is denoted by $\mathrm{D_{lf}}(A)$.
+Let $\mathrm{D^{+}}(A)$, $\mathrm{D^{-}}(A)$ and $\mathrm{D^{b}}(A)$ be the full subcategories of $\mathrm{D}(A)$, whose objects are \emph{cohomologically bounded below}, \emph{cohomologically bounded above} and \emph{cohomologically bounded}, respectively.

+According to the definition of compact objects (cf. \cite{Kr1,Kr2}) in a triangulated category with arbitrary coproduct, a DG $A$-module is called \emph{compact}, if the functor $\Hom_{\mathrm{D}(A)}(M,-)$ preserves all coproducts in $\mathrm{D}(A)$.
+Since $A$ is an augmented DG algebra, a DG $A$-module $M$ is compact, if and only if it is in the smallest thick subcategory of $\mathrm{D}(A)$ containing ${}_AA$ (cf. \cite[Theorem 5.3]{Kel}).
+To use the language of topologists, a DG A-module is compact if it can be built finitely from ${}_AA$, using suspensions and distinguished triangles.
+The full subcategory of $\mathrm{D}(A)$ consisting of compact DG $A$-modules is denoted by $\mathrm{D}^c(A)$.
+Compact DG modules play the same role as finitely presented modules of finite projective dimension do in ring theory (cf. \cite{Jor2}).
+By \cite[Proposition 3.3]{MW1}, a DG $A$-module $M$ is compact if and only if $M$ has a minimal semi-free resolution $F_M$, which has a finite semi-basis.